Master the Multiple Mini Interview

-A Multiple Mini Interview (MMI) is an interview style used by certain university programs as part of their admissions process.
+The Multiple Mini Interview (MMI) is an interview style used by certain university programs as part of their admissions process.
 We assist applicants with interview preparation (both Multiple Mini Interview and Panel interview formats).
-For more information, please click here to visit Astroff Consultants, leaders in MMI preparation.
+For more information, please visit Astroff, leaders in MMI preparation.

 The final stage of the application process offers you the opportunity to shine and distinguish yourself from other qualified candidates; however, it can also be a highly stressful period marked by uncertainty and anxiety.
 Although these feelings are common among applicants, they are typically more pronounced among candidates facing Multiple Mini Interviews (MMI).

-Generally, the situational questions posed in a MMI touch on the following areas:
+Generally, the situational questions posed in an MMI touch on the following areas:

 Candidates typically exhibit anxiety in anticipation of challenging questions that may arise.
 Many people have difficulty formulating logical, cohesive, polished answers within the allotted preparation time prior to the start of each station.